anhnvcoder/dotfiles/README.md

 1. Install GNU Stow
 2. Run `stow nvim` to install the nvim config
 3. Run `stow zsh` to install the zsh config
+4. Run `stow wezterm` to install the wezterm config